stevenschobert/instafeed.js/README.md

     - `tagged` - Images with a specific tag.
 Use `tagName` to specify the tag.
     - `location` - Images from a location.
 Use `locationId` to specify the location
     - `user` - Images from a user.
 Use `userId` to specify the user.
+    - `feed` - Images from a user's feed.
 - `tagName` (string) - Name of the tag to get.
 Use with `get: 'tagged'`.
 - `locationId` (number) - Unique id of a location to get.
 Use with `get: 'location'`.
 - `userId` (number) - Unique id of a user to get.
 Use with `get: 'user'`.